You are here

-The best place to start networking is with family, friends, neighbors and with the people they know.
-Others with whom to network include faculty, coaches, alumni, members of associations or clubs, recruiters at job fairs, employers conducting information sessions on campus, classmates or acquaintances.
 Tell everyone you know you are interested in networking.
 You might be surprised by who is able to help you.
-Always be ready to make a contact.
-Tip: be sure to create and organize your contact list.
+Always be ready to make contact.
+The easiest place to start networking may be with family, friends, neighbors and with the people they know.
+Others with whom to the network include Career and Internship Services staff, faculty, coaches, alumni, members of associations or clubs, recruiters at job fairs, employers conducting information sessions on campus, classmates or acquaintances.
+Create and organize your contact list.
 Include contact information, where and when you met and what you will do to follow-up your initial contact.

 - Prepare business cards.

 - Use a variety of options for making contacts.